-Government Innovation in Minnesota highlights stories of innovation from government offices around the state of Minnesota and the Native nations that share its geography.
+On occasion, the Humphrey School of Public Affairs highlights stories of innovation from government offices around the state of Minnesota and the Native nations that share its geography.
 Here we highlight the efforts of the Minnesota Department of Human Services’ Behavioral Health Division in treating nicotine addiction at its residential treatment facilities.

 Public health officials have long worked to address the devastating public and individual effects of illegal and legal drug use and tobacco use, but often those efforts are done separately.

 Treatments for tobacco use have been considered secondary, and less imperative to treating the addiction that leads someone with substance use disorder (SUD) to one of the 130 residential treatment facilities in the state of Minnesota.